 How Do I Get Rid of Them?

 If it turns out that you do in fact have a rat mite infestation, it means that you more than likely have at least some kind of rat infestation nearby as well.
 This can happen for a variety of reasons.
 If your property isn't sealed properly, rodents can enter through the roof or along the floor.
 They can also sneak in through doors or windows, particularly during colder months.
 The surest way to eliminate rat mites is to eliminate the rats that carry them around.
-One humane, automatic, and non-toxic option is Goodnature traps.
-The Goodnature A24 is an innovative new option that will do most of the work for you when it comes to effectively and humanely eliminating rodents.
+One quick kill, automatic, and non-toxic option is Goodnature traps.
+The Goodnature A24 is an innovative new option that will do most of the work for you when it comes to effectively and quickly eliminating rodents.

-The Goodnature A24 Rat and Mouse Trap is an automatic, humane trap that will target rodents and quickly eliminate them without the use of toxins or electricity.
+The Goodnature A24 Rat and Mouse Trap is an automatic, quick-kill trap that will target rodents and quickly eliminate them without the use of toxins or electricity.
 Simply mount the device and let it do the work.
 The trap's spring-loaded striker is triggered by the pest and automatically resets itself.
 All you need to do is dispose of the remains.
 If you live in an area where natural outdoor predators will do the disposal for you, a counter will keep tabs of how many times the trap has been triggered.
 That means you'll always have peace of mind knowing that the trap is working.
 Best of all, the trap is waterproof.
 If you are using the optional Digital Strike Counter, it has a five-year battery life so you can accurately track your trap’s success.
 All this means you never have to worry about your rat trap not working.